Fabien-Chouteau/MIDI/README.md

 # MIDI
-MIDI util library for Ada
+Ada library to encode and decode MIDI messages